Living in Hervey Bay

 The education facilities in Hervey Bay are outstanding too.
 We have state and private schools that will take a child from kindergarten right through to Year 12 … there’s an outstanding TAFE college and a University too.

 Transport in Hervey Bay is good.
-There are taxis, hire cars and a comprehensive system of bus routes and services.
+There are taxis, hire cars, Uber and a comprehensive system of bus routes and services.

 There are regular Qantas flights to and from Brisbane, Virgin flies in from Sydney every day and there’s a regular bus connection to Maryborough West where you can catch the train north or south of here.